metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `audiences` (List of String) TokenAudiences is an optional list of audiences to include in thetoken passed to AWS.
-The default token consisting of the issuer's namespaceand name is always included.If unset the audience defaults to 'sts.amazonaws.com'.
+- `audiences` (List of String) TokenAudiences is an optional list of audiences to include in the token passed to AWS.
+The default token consisting of the issuer's namespace and name is always included.
+If unset the audience defaults to 'sts.amazonaws.com'.